lemberg/draft-environment/README.md

    $ composer require --dev lemberg/draft-environment
    ```

 1. Configure guest machine by answering installer's questions.
 At the moment, project name (hostname) is the only setting that can be set interactively.
 More to come.
-Adjust other settings by manually editing `vm-settings.yml`
+Adjust other settings by editing `vm-settings.yml` manually.

 1. Create and configure guest machine: